-When I first got the notice that I will be attending one of the most prestigious universities in South Korea I could barely contain my excitement, yet at the same time feel the weight of this opportunity resting on my shoulders.
+When I first got the notice that I will be attending one of the most prestigious universities in South Korea I could barely contain my excitement.
 SKY universities are the schools all Koreans with high academic aspirations strive to get into and where only the select few, the brightest and the most hardworking actually qualify for.
 They were going to be my peers and the standard all my professors were going to be expecting.

 Seoul is an unfathomably massive city for a young man who grew up in a city of not even 200 000 people.
 Thoroughly exploring the city, let alone the country is going to require a stay longer than just 4 months.

 I have eaten pretty much everything I came across.
 I have seen the tourist attractions and accessed secret places only known to locals.
 I explored the concrete jungle, made my way though forests, hiked up many mountains and laid on beaches all over the country.

 I chose to do my Erasmus exchange in the University of Turin.
 Turin is an industrial university city in the north of Italy, near to the Alps and the boarder of France.
 There are roughly 900,000 inhabitants in the city and it`s well-known for their delicious chocolates.
 Within the university there is multiple campuses and my courses are luckily in just two of them, which makes going between the campuses a little bit easier.